top of page

 The Gulf of Maine is one of the richest bioregions on Earth.
 It is a source of food, water, economic stability, recreation and spiritual renewal for those who live there.
 Due to climate change the Gulf of Maine is warming faster than any other comparable body of water on Earth.
 Such drastic change impairs its ability to provide ecosystem services and maintain biodiversity, ultimately impacting the wellbeing of all of the watershed.

 As a community, our health depends on the health of our surrounding ecosystem.
-Now is the to work together to restore and maintain the Gulf.
+Now is the time to work together to restore and maintain the Gulf.

 1-1.jpeg